rdybarra/strategic-plan/README.md

 This app is node (express) on the back-end, and Angular2 (with Typescript, via Weback) on the front end.
 It's a playground where I can learn Angular2.

+See it (and use it!) in action: http://sp.rdybarra.com/

 ## Installation
 1. [Install rethinkdb](https://www.rethinkdb.com/docs/install/)
 2. [Install browsersync](https://www.browsersync.io/docs#installation)